Punjab, Haryana fail to reach agreement on SYL canal row | Law-Order

 Haryana has been seeking completion of the canal to get its share of 3.5 million acre feet of the water, and also that Punjab should comply with the 2002 and 2004 Supreme Court orders for the completion of the canal.

-Currently, the state is getting 1.62 million acre feet of the Ravi-Beas water.
+Currently, the state is getting 1.62 million acre feet (MAF) of the Ravi-Beas water.

-After it was decided that the two ministers would meet to discuss the issue, Khattar had said his state was having full rights over the SYL water, while Mann had said Punjab's interests would be fully safeguarded in the meeting.
+Addressing the media after the meeting, Mann said he had done his homework on the SYL issue and stressed that he represented Punjab's side strongly.

+He pointed out that Haryana at present was getting 14.10 million acre feet of water, more than Punjab.

 The Centre had on September 6 informed the Supreme Court that the Punjab government was ''not cooperating'' in resolving the dispute.